 - 1. Record the time of each observation.
 Be sure to include a.m. or p.m. as appropriate. - 2.
-Under "Sketch of Moon," sketch the moon the way you see it in the sky by blackening the part of the moon that you can NOT see; leave the visible part of the moon white.
-Be sure to clearly show how the visible portion is "tilted" relative to the horizon (On the data table, imagine the horizon as a horizontal line on the bottom of the page.). - 3.
-Note the compass direction of the moon (is it in the NE, E, SE, S, SW, W or NW part of the sky?).
-To assure accuracy, use a compass and/or refer to a map.
+Under "Sketch of Moon," sketch the moon the way you see it in the sky. - (a) Blacken the part of the moon that you can NOT see; leave the visible part of the moon white. - (b) Be sure to clearly show how the visible portion is "tilted" relative to the horizon.
+This can be difficult to do correctly if the moon is high in the sky.
+So be sure to always face the moon as directly as possible, then draw the moon as seen relative to the point on the horizon directly in front of you (i.e. the spot where you can draw an imaginary line straight up to the moon without going past the zenith or going sideways-see diagram below).
+When drawing your sketch of the moon in the data table, imagine the horizon as a horizontal line on the bottom of the page.